-Get a free, no obligation personal loan quote with rates as low as 6.99%
+Get a free, no obligation personal loan quote with rates as low as 9.99%

-Get Started You can apply with no effect to your credit score
+Get Started You can apply with no impact to your credit score

 Mortgage Default Insurance Increases Buying Power For Borrowers

 Although mortgage default insurance costs buyers extra money, it provides buyers with a huge benefit.
 The risk of default would increase without this insurance and mortgage rates would be higher.
-Mortgage default insurance makes it possible for lenders to offer lower mortgage rates because of the protection this type of insurance offers.
+Mortgage default insurance makes it possible for lenders to offer lower mortgage rates because of the protection this insurance offers.

 Which Companies Offer Mortgage Default Insurance?

-• Canada Mortgage and Housing Corporation (CMHC)
+• Canada Mortgage and Housing Corporation (CMHC).

-• Canada Guaranty Mortgage Insurance Company
+• Canada Guaranty Mortgage Insurance Company.

 Requirements For Mortgage Default Insurance

-• For properties with a price tag between $500,000 and $1,000,000, borrowers must provide a down payment of 5% on the first $500,000 and 10% on the remainder, to be eligible for mortgage default insurance.
+• For properties with a price tag between $500,000 and $999,999, borrowers must provide a minimum down payment of 5% on the first $500,000 and 10% on the remainder, to be eligible for mortgage default insurance.

-• For properties under $500,000, you must provide at least a 5% downpayment.
+• For properties under $500,000, you must provide at least a 5% down payment.

 When Is Mortgage Default Insurance Not Required?

-How Much Are Mortgage Default Insurance Premiums?
+How Much Does Mortgage Default Insurance Cost?

-A borrower’s premium is determined by their loan-to-value ratio or by the size of their down payment.
-Buyers who make larger down payments can expect to pay less.
-In most cases, payments can range from 0.6% to 4.5% of the total amount borrowed from the lender.
-To give a baseline reference, here is a table of the premiums charged by the CMHC.
+In most cases, insurance premium rates can range from 0.6% to 4.5% of the total amount borrowed from the lender.
+To give a baseline reference, here is a table of the premiums charged by the CMHC

 Down Payment SizePremium Charged